To lose weight — and keep it off — it’s critical to understand how fat loss happens in your body.

 |free fatty acids in your blood|

-If you want to get a bit nerdier, the table below shows more detail in terms of:
+If you want to nerd out a little more, the following table shows more detail in terms of:

 - oxidative priority,